Savory Breakfast Muffins

 Prep

-Preheat oven to 375°F. Spray two over-sized muffin tins or one regular muffin tin with cooking spray and set aside.
+Preheat oven to 375°F. Spray one or two regular muffin tins (this recipe makes 17 muffins) with cooking spray and set aside.

 Cook Sausage, Onion, and Pepper